 The following example of a glove-puppet is a neutral head, which can be individualised by adding different noses, eyes, or hair.
 These are held in place with double-faced tape or safety pins.
 When a specific figure is fully developed, the features could be glued to secure them in place, but the head would lose its adaptability, of course.

 All rather typical figures, those in the above.
-With animals we refer to types much more freely, presumably as we know these types from all those fables.
+They need story to gain depth, a backstory to have more richness in details than their simple function in a play or story might ask for.
+With animals we refer to types much more freely and tolerate more standardised - "typical" - behaviour, presumably as we know these types from all those fables.
 They tend to lack individuality - and it is quite difficult to give individuality to an animal, if you try to design it kind of true to nature (oh, well...).
 The strength of these figures is their typicality, you can use them for great conversations, when you want to reduce complexity of explanations, for example.
 And: of course you can create individuality in the way you play them...

 An important area within character design is the development of all kinds of figures for games, film, theatre, education, and comics.
 While all media have their distinct variation on the established genres, cross-medial narratives and re-tellings of established stories allow for new takes on the figures involved, too.
 The materiality and forms of production of each medium has consequences for how stories can be told, this can be used to freshen up older stories, but also to add detail to the narratives in other medial channels.